Get a Pittsburgh medical malpractice lawyer who will fight for you

 Q: How Long Do I Have to File a Medical Malpractice Claim in Pittsburgh?

-Q: What is the Difference Between a Medical Error and Medical Negligence?
+Q: What is the Difference Between a Medical Error and Medical Negligence in Medical Malpractice?

 A: When a medical professional makes a mistake while providing medical care, a medical error has occurred.
 It was neither accidental nor the consequence of carelessness.